Buy, Lease, or Hire: Choosing the Right Golf Cart Fleet Acquisition Model for Australian Golf Courses product guide

 - Less control over cart specification, branding, and condition

 Best suited to: Resorts, event venues, and smaller clubs with seasonal demand patterns.
-Also appropriate as a transitional strategy during fleet electrification planning (see our guide on Golf Cart Fleet Sustainability and Electrification Strategy for Australian Golf Clubs).
+Also works as a transitional strategy during fleet electrification planning (see our guide on Golf Cart Fleet Sustainability and Electrification Strategy for Australian Golf Clubs).

 | Factor | Outright Purchase | Operating Lease | Finance Lease | Managed Hire |